pivot-access-ltd/bma-offline-docs/src/how-to-work-with-tags-5928.md

 This example looks for at least 40 cores and 256 GB of RAM and has all the required CPU features for being a hypervisor for both Intel and AMD.

 [note]
-Don't forget to ddjust cores and RAM (in bytes) to suit your particular needs and available resources.
+Don't forget to adjust cores and RAM (in bytes) to suit your particular needs and available resources.
 [/note]

 You can also define this tag with the CLI: